If you have not read the first post in the HELL series, you can read it here.

 Evil existed before the first human beings.

-Evenmore, evil existed before their first decision to break shalom (sin) with YHWH by literally, or figuratively, eating from the Tree of the Knowledge of Good and Evil.
+Evenmore, evil existed before their first decision to break shalom (sin) with God by literally, or figuratively, eating from the Tree of the Knowledge of Good and Evil.

 And that point is essential to understand because, to our knowledge, the first humans, like us, did not have any say on entering a reality in which evil already existed.

 People talk so much about Original Sin, the first sin of Adam disobeying God’s command, and then act like it is something uniquely terrible that this first human did.
 But we were put into a reality in which disobeying God is absolutely inevitable.
 There can be no other way.
 And it doesn’t matter if it was a guy named Adam, a gal named Eve, a kid named Cain, or any one of us today.

 Just by virtue of being birthed into a hostile world in which evil already existed, we were placed in an impossible situation.

 To me, it’s like a dad putting his toddler in a muddy backyard and then expecting her to stay absolutely clean.